os920090so/CVFX-HW4-17/README.md

 | ![](https://i.imgur.com/xUsY47g.jpg)| ![](https://i.imgur.com/ToQjcr9.jpg) |
 # TODO infinite zooming effect
 ## implement different feature extrators, e.g. SIFT, SURF, and compare the results
+we implement following methods.
+We will first summary the feature extrators and then show image results of different methods.
 ### SIFT
 SIFT is propsed by D.Lowe, University of British Columbia in his paper, Distinctive Image Features from Scale-Invariant Keypoints, which extract keypoints and compute its descriptors.
 There are mainly four steps in SIFT.
 1.Scale-space Extrema Detection -- use difference of Gaussians to approximate LoG and search local extrema over scale and space.